Editor’s Note: This post was originally published on December 9, 2017, and was updated for accuracy and comprehensiveness on October 15, 2019.

 1. Identify the segments that impact your business

-Now that you have a pretty good handle on the different ways you can segment your data, it’s time to give some hard thought to your products and marketing strategy and decide what segments you should be tailoring your marketing towards.
-The best email strategies directly tie back to your company’s goals, and it’s easy to see when they’re making an impact.
+It’s time to give some hard thought to your products and marketing strategy to decide what segments you should be tailoring your email marketing towards.

-These groups are ultimately what you want to identify and add to segments based on their defining attributes (demographics, past behavior, and email engagement).
+These groups are ultimately what you want to identify and add to segments based on their defining attributes (demographics, past behavior, purchasing history, and email engagement).

 The next step is identifying whether you have the data you need to create these segments, or not.

 The next step in building your segmentation strategy is identifying whether you actually have the information you need to create these segments.
 Take a look at the data you do have, and determine what you already know about each of your customers that can be turned into segments.
 At this point, it should be clear if you have the data to segment on your buyer personas or not.

 If you don’t have the data you need, you may need to expand your email marketing database to hold more information, engineering ways to capture more data or explicitly asking customers for more information.
 There are a few steps you can take to get as much data as possible in your email marketing system:

 Import all data into your CRM

 Many businesses have a mix of data from a variety of sources - a mess of CSVs, newsletter signups, online accounts, buyers, contest entrants, and more.

 Importing all of your data into an email marketing CRM is a great way to consolidate data, syncing all contacts, duplicate data, and purchase history, so you can get the full picture of who your buyers are and what they’re interested in.